 Finding Jobs in Cayman

-There are numerous employment opportunities available in the Cayman Islands.
-However, whether you live here in Cayman or reside overseas, you need to know where to look for prospects if you want to be successful.
+There are numerous ways of getting jobs in the Cayman Islands.
+Employment opportunities are available in the Cayman Islands however, whether you live here in Cayman or reside overseas, you need to know where to look for prospects if you want to be successful.

 Overseas Job Seekers

-Most companies on the Island receive a continuous barrage of employment applications from overseas, but very few are deemed to be genuine.
+Most companies in Cayman receive a continuous barrage of overseas applications from people looking for jobs in the Cayman Islands, but very few are deemed to be genuine.

 The minefield of applying for employment on the Island is further complicated by the requirement to advertise any position prior to a work permit application or annual renewal.
 A flick through the local classifieds may give a misleading picture of the job market.
 Employers are discouraged from giving any indication that the position may be a work permit renewal, as this can discourage local applicants.
-With around 20,000 work permits in issue at any one time, many apparent vacancies will actually turn out to be for a prospective work permit application or renewal.
+With just under 26,000 work permits in issue as of February 2018, many apparent vacancies will actually turn out to be for a prospective work permit application or renewal.

 This makes trying to find a position by reading employment classifieds something of a needle-in-a-haystack.
 For most job-seekers, responding to such ads should only be a part of a more proactive, direct strategy.
 The most effective approach to finding good employment depends on what type of role you are suited for and how soon you wish to relocate.

-A good place to start is with one of the recruitment agencies that are based on the Island.
+A good place to start is with one of the recruitment agencies that are based in Cayman.
 See our Recruitment and Employment Agencies section for more information.

 Caymanian Job Seekers